GauravvBhattarai/Interactive-eCommerce-KPIs-Dashboard/README.md

 - GMV by Payment Mode: Donut chart showing payment method preferences (COD 44%, PayPal 21%, Debit Card 13%, Credit Card 12%, EMI 10%)
 - Profit by Sub-Category: Bar chart comparing profitability across product sub-categories, with Printers and Bookcases as top performers

-# How to Use the Dashboard
+# E. How to Use the Dashboard
 The dashboard is designed for intuitive navigation and exploration:
 1. Quarter Selection: Use the quarter tabs (Qtr 1 to Qtr 4) at the top right to filter data by specific quarters
 2. State Filter: Select specific states or regions from the dropdown menu to focus on particular geographic areas